 7 Things to Consider When Buying a Used Piano

 Why are you buying a piano?
-Is it to fulfill a life-long dream or is little Billy taking his first piano lesson?
-Are you a professional pianist or a teacher of piano?
-Maybe your reason is simply for show.
+Is it to fulfill a life-long dream or for little Christopher's first piano lesson?
+Maybe it's for a professional pianist or teacher?

-Here are some things to consider before you buy your used piano.
+Here are some things to consider before you buy:

 - Does the purchase include a piano bench?
 It should.

-- Is the purchase guaranteed?
-If there is any guarantee it's most likely limited.
+- If there is any guarantee, it's most likely limited.

 - When dealing with a private seller, it's okay to ask why the piano is being sold.